 - Amplified Animal Aptitude: He's an animal who got Super Intelligence because of his Quirk.

 - Animal Superheroes: Naturally.
-Being a Superhero is one of the requirements for one to become a teacher at UA.
+Being a hero is one of the requirements for one to become a teacher at U.A.

-- Being Tortured Makes You Evil: Mostly averted, as he chose to use his intelligence for heroic ends despite the experiments that were performed on him, but that doesn't mean that he won't enjoy the occasional opportunity to make humans squirm.
+- Being Tortured Makes You Evil: Downplayed.
+While he chose to use his intelligence for heroic purposes despite the experiments that were performed on him, that doesn't mean that he won't enjoy the occasional opportunity to make humans squirm.